 - We stock all parts.
 This allows us to service mail-in repairs in under 24 hours and most in-person customers in 45 minutes or less.

 - We buy in bulk.
 This means we get a good price and can pass that savings on to you.

 - We have good suppliers.
 Finding quality parts for repairs is not as simple as hitting up the first result on Google or Ebay.
 We know - we've worked with dozens of suppliers over our years in business.
 But this effort has paid off.
 We now work with some of the best parts suppliers around.

 - We guarantee our work and products.
-We offer a 6 month warranty on all our repair services.
+We offer a lifetime warranty on all our repair services.
 This includes the parts as well as the workmanship.

 How JCD Repair Began

 In 2007, Matt McCormick decided to leave his job as a programmer for Microsoft and to start his own company.
 Initially, he helped small businesses build and maintain their websites.
 To better understand his customers' needs, Matt decided to create his own e-commerce website.
 But doing what?

 Shortly after starting out on his own, Matt broke the screen on his T-Mobile Dash.
 Like most people, he went to the dealership and was told he had to buy a new phone.
 So he did, and then two weeks later he stepped on that phone and broke the screen again.
 Sometimes fate demands to be heard.

 This time Matt took the effort to figure out how to repair his own phone.
 First came the hours of online research to find a replacement screen and all the right tools.
 Then, after a week waiting for the supplies to arrive, an hour was spent getting the phone torn apart and put back together.
 Now with a working phone in hand, the idea for JCD Repair was born.